OneValue/airspace-hugo/exampleSite/content/english/contact/_index.md

 ---
-title: "Drop Us A Note"
+title: "Contact Us"
-description: "this is meta description"
+description: "We would love to hear from you"
 draft: false
-bg_image: "images/featue-bg.jpg"
+bg_image: "images/contact.jpg"
 ---